Clarifai/docs/docs/portal-guide/model/deep-training/visual-detection-templates.md

 - `minimum` — The minimum value a given parameter can take;
 - `maximum` — The maximum value a given parameter can take;
-- `step` — Determines how much you can increment or decrement the minimum or maximum value in a single click/change.
+- `step` — Determines how much you can increase or decrease the minimum or maximum value in a single click/change.

 :::